aliashafi/summit/README.md

 This application is a clone of Strava (link here: http://strava.com/).
 Because of the time constraint, it was not feasible to clone *every* features from Strava, instead I focused on a few of my favorite features to mimic.
 This README will walk you through the challenges, engineering deciscions and overall design flow of SUMMIT.

 ### Technical Overview
 SUMMIT was built with a Ruby on Rails backend that interacted with a postgresql database.
 The front-end was built with React-Redux.
 To render maps, I used MapBox API, to render graphs and charts, I used ReChart's API.
-All user photos are saved in AWS.
+All user photos are stored in AWS.

 ### Features